awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_identity-based-policies.md

 ------
 #### [ Using the console ]

-1. When you complete the creation of a secret with rotation enabled, or your edit your secret to enable rotation, the console displays a message similar to the following:
+1. When you finish creating a secret with rotation enabled or editing your secret to enable rotation, the console displays a message similar to the following:

    ```
    Your secret MyNewSecret has been successfully stored [and secret rotation is enabled].